 Building/Structure Height: The proposed building site is located in the R-1 zone and the site is flat, per Table 14.22.120, the maximum structure height is 28 feet.
-The tallest proposed building is 23' tall, which is within the criterion.
-This criterion has been met.
+The proposed maximum height of the dwellings in Phase II is 16' to the top of the chimney.
+This criterion is met.